Why should you care about Big Data?

 2. Define a proper Measurement system

-As soon as you establish your goals and what are you looking for within a market, you must establish how will you “take measurements” within that Market Research.
+As soon as you set your goals and what you are looking for, you must decide how you will “measure” in your research.

-For defining a proper measurement system you must:
+To define a suitable measurement system you must:

 - Will you check public Databases for a Big Data approach?